danielparks/puppet-rustup/REFERENCE.md

   * `"$target $toolchain"`: Install `$target` for `$toolchain`.
   * `"$target"`: Install `$target` for the default toolchain.

+You can use `'default'` to indicate the target for the current host.

 Default value: `[]`

 ##### <a name="purge_targets"></a>`purge_targets`